andrewh7358/Pokedex-App/README.md

 # Pokédex

-This is a simple Pokédex I made in TypeScript and React.
+This is a code demo I made of a simple Pokédex showcasing TypeScript and React.

-This Pokédex allows you to see details of the Pokémon from the first region of the series.
-By selecting a Pokémon, you view one of their in-game sprites and some basic information about them.
-You can filter the list of Pokémon by name and can also go to a Pokédex entry by its Pokédex number.

 This project uses [PokéAPI](https://pokeapi.co/).
 PokéAPI is an open-source RESTful API detailing everything about the Pokémon main game series.

+This Pokédex allows you to see details of the Pokémon from the first generation of the series.
+The details includes an in-game sprite, their type, their height, their weight, and an in-game description.
+You can filter the list of Pokémon by name.
+You can also go to a specific Pokédex entry by its number.

 <img src='./demo.gif' alt='demo' height='600px' />